echo-64/is.js/README.md

   <img src='./is.js.gif' />
 </div>

-This module provides utility functions for checking the type of a given value in JavaScript, It offers functionality beyond basic typeof checks by supporting "stringified types", which likely means it can handle type checks based on string representations of types or more complex type definitions.
+This module provides utility functions for checking the type of a given value in JavaScript.
+It goes beyond basic `typeof` checks by supporting “stringified types” , allowing types to be validated using string representations or more advanced type definitions.

 ## Features